UF-Carpentry/website/_pages/governance.md

 You can follow UF Carpentries Club on a number of social media websites, which we update as per our [social media policy]({{site.baseurl}}/governance/social-media).

+## Board Duties

+Specific responsibilites of elected board members and board meeting chairs and secretaries are described on our [duties]({{ site.baseurl }}/duties/) page.

 ## Elections

 Elections are held annually.
 The current and previous events are described on our [elections]({{ site.baseurl }}/elections/) page.